ni/nipanel-python/CONTRIBUTING.md

 standard debugging features in your Streamlit script, as well as in any nipanel code invoked by the Streamlit script.

+# Publishing on PyPI

+You can publish the nipanel package by creating a GitHub release in the nipanel-python repo.
+Here are the steps to follow to publish the package:

+1. From the main GitHub repo page, select "Create a new release".
+2. On the "New Release" page, create a new tag using the "Select Tag" drop down.
+The tag must be the package version, matching the value found in pyproject.toml.
+Example: `0.1.0-dev0`.
+3. Enter a title in the "Release title" field.
+The title should contain the package name and version in the format `nipanel <package-version>`.
+For example: `nipanel 0.1.0-dev0`.
+4. Click "Generate release notes" and edit the release notes.
+  - Delete entries for PRs that do not affect users, such as "chore(deps):" and "fix(deps):" PRs.
+  - Consider grouping related entries.
+  - Reformat entries to be more readable.
+For example, change "Blah blah by so-and-so in \#123" to "Blah blah (\#123)".
+5. If this is a pre-release release, check the "Set as a pre-release" checkbox.
+6. Click "Publish release".
+7. Creating a release will start the publish workflow.
+You can track the progress of this workflow in the "Actions" page of the GitHub repo.
+8. The workflow job that publishes a package to pypi requires code owner approval.
+This job will automatically send code owners a notification email, then it will wait for them to log in and approve the deployment.
+9. After receiving code owner approval, the publish workflow will resume.
+10. Once the publish workflow has finished, you should see your release on pypi.

 # Developer Certificate of Origin (DCO)

    Developer's Certificate of Origin 1.1